Krassach River: History and description

 From its source, the Krassach meanders through the Bärental, maintaining its natural flow, although some straightened sections exist.
 The Mühlbach (mill stream) of the Herbstmühle (Herbst mill) is relatively short, about 370 meters, and rejoins the brook immediately after passing the mill.
 Around 500 meters further, another Mühlbach branches off, belonging to the Krassacher Mühle (Krassach mill).
 This stream, about 600 meters in length, runs mostly parallel to the Krassach, about 50 meters apart, and reunites with the brook at the end of the Bärental.

 As the Krassach continues, human interventions have straightened their course, particularly in the Krassach district of Weismain.
 It flows past several fish ponds used for trout breeding and is joined by its only significant tributary, the Niestener Mühlbach, on the left side near Niesten.
 About 300 meters downstream is the Rumpelwehr, a natural waterfall falling down over two sintered and moss-covered steps.
 Following this waterfall, a third Mühlbach splits off from the Krassach.
 It starts as a free-flowing stream and is later channeled through the town area of Weismain, eventually emptying into the Weismain River near the Püls brewery.
 The Weismain Mühlbach was historically used to power the Kastenmühle (box mill), among other purposes.

-For approximately 250 meters along the Niestener Straße, the Krassach is canalized.
-Continuing eastward, it flows between fields towards Altenkunstadt along the St2191 road.
-Just before reaching its mouth, it passes by the joint sewage treatment plant of Altenkunstadt and Weismain and is used as a freshwater supply.
-The Krassach finally merges with the Weismain River south of Woffendorf.